-There are several different Medicare programs or parts, with each serving different health needs.
-Each of these programs have different monthly costs in the form of premiums, copayments, and deductibles.
+There are several different Medicare programs or parts, each serving different health needs.
+Once you’re enrolled, these programs have different monthly costs in the form of premiums, copayments, and deductibles that may depend on how much time you’ve worked and paid taxes in the United States.

 Medicare Part A seems “free,” but it’s one of those benefits you have actually paid for through the taxes you paid during your working years.
-Many people will pay no monthly premium for Medicare Part A, which covers inpatient hospital and hospice care, as well as limited skilled nursing and home healthcare services.
+Many people will pay no monthly premium for Medicare Part A, which covers inpatient hospital and hospice care and limited skilled nursing and home healthcare services.

 • You receive retirement benefits from Social Security.